 Once all the spots are removed, give your entire ride a soapy rub-down.
 A natural sea sponge or specialized washing mitt are two effective tools for gentle cleaning.
 Rinse your sponge regularly throughout the process with clean water.
 It helps to keep one bucket with clean water for rinsing, and another with your soapy water.
 After soaping, give your vehicle a meticulous rinse from the top down.

 To avoid water spots, dry your vehicle ASAP with a specialized squeegee or microfiber towel (or a combo of both, starting with the squeegee).
 Start with drying the windows, since they’re most prone to water splotches.

 After your wash, consider waxing your car to give it a gorgeous shine and protect it from the seasonal elements.
 Make sure your car is completely dry, then apply the wax in a circular motion all over (using light pressure).
 Remove excess wax with one side of a clean microfiber cloth, then use the other side to buff the surface to an immaculate shine.

 A final note on your windshield and wipers

 Since you can’t keep your windshield crystal clear without quality and clean windshield wipers, now is a great time to make sure your wipers are in tiptop shape.
-If your blades show signs of wear, aren’t functioning correctly or haven’t been replaced in at least six months, swap them out for a shiny new .
+If your blades show signs of wear, aren’t functioning correctly or haven’t been replaced in at least six months, swap them out for a shiny new all-season set.